 \subsubsection{Uncertainty Heuristics}

-One theoretically sound approach to querying useful data is based on entropy \cite{Shannon1948} sampling and other information theoretic acquisition functions \cite{MacKay1992}.
-An early approach based on training two neural networks to estimate query areas in binary classification problems \cite{Atlas1990} remarks that this is difficult for neural networks as they are often overly confident in their outputs.
+One theoretically sound approach to querying useful data is based on entropy \citep{Shannon1948} sampling and other information theoretic acquisition functions \citep{MacKay1992}.
+An early approach based on training two neural networks to estimate query areas in binary classification problems \citep{Atlas1990} remarks that this is difficult for neural networks as they are often overly confident in their outputs.
 This overconfidence is going to be one of the main subjects of our next major section on learning in an open world.
-Interestingly, while payed painstaking attention in early literature, this aspect seems to often be overlooked in the era of deep learning.
-Simply using neural network prediction confidence, predictive entropy or other derived heuristics \cite{Lewis1994} are still practically employed in comparisons today \cite{Geifman2019}.
+Interestingly, while carefully studied in early literature in isolation, this aspect seems to often be overlooked in the era of deep learning, particularly when placed in the context of continual and active learning.
+Here, simply using neural network prediction confidence, predictive entropy or other derived heuristics \citep{Lewis1994} are still practically employed in comparisons today \citep{Geifman2019}.
 This is because many approaches have been shown to empirically work well in specific contexts, although there is no guarantee for them to succeed.
-Early works have shown uncertainty sampling based active learning for logistic regression \cite{Lewis1994} and neural networks \cite{Seung1992,McCallum1998} based on "query by committee", an approach to estimate uncertainty by using an ensemble of neural networks.
-This idea has later found a one-to-one translation to deep ensembles for active learning \cite{Beluch2018}.
+Early works have shown uncertainty sampling based active learning for logistic regression \citep{Lewis1994} and neural networks \citep{Seung1992,McCallum1998} based on ``query by committee'', an approach to estimate uncertainty by using an ensemble of neural networks.
+This idea has later found a one-to-one translation to deep ensembles for active learning \citep{Beluch2018}.
 Naturally, most black-box deep neural networks are not equipped with mechanisms to gauge uncertainty properly outside of using multiple parallel models.
-Bayesian active learning by disagreement (BALD) therefore provides an attempt at avoiding the necessity of ensembles and instead uses Monte Carlo dropout \cite{Gal2015,Srivastava2014} to calculate points of high variance in the output \cite{Gal2017}.
+Bayesian active learning by disagreement (BALD) therefore provides an attempt at avoiding the necessity of ensembles and instead uses Monte Carlo Dropout \citep{Gal2015,Srivastava2014} to calculate points of high variance in the output \citep{Gal2017}.
 This has empirically been demonstrated to be effective and has been extended in Bayesian Generative Active Learning (BGAL).
-Here, BALD is used to query samples and then the labelled set is further augmented with generated examples \cite{Tran2019}.
-Deep incremental learning with Neural Architecture Search (iNAS) \cite{Geifman2019} does not propose a new query mechanism and instead provides an evaluation of above acquisition functions in the context of architecture selection.
+Here, BALD is used to query samples and then the labelled set is further augmented with generated examples \citep{Tran2019}.
+Deep incremental learning with Neural Architecture Search (iNAS) \citep{Geifman2019} does not propose a new query mechanism and instead provides an evaluation of above acquisition functions in the context of architecture selection.
 They include the option of progressive architecture growth after each query, to illustrate that small models generally fare better in a small data regime, whereas large models are required when a certain degree of task complexity is reached.
-We will revisit this as an imperative insight in our later discussions.